cksystemsteaching/selfie/README.md

-# Elementary Computer Science for All
+# Elementary Computer Science: From Bits and Bytes to the Big Picture

 ### by Christoph Kirsch